-Some of the oblisks that you now see around the world had once been part of the temple of Karnak.
+Some of the obelisks that you now see around the world, including in London, had once been part of the temple of Karnak.

 And the mud brick wall which marked the perimeter of the temple were the same mud bricks that were used as rudimentary scaffolding during the constructions of the temple.